saevans127/Basic-Machine-learing-and-Predicting-Car-Prices/README.md

 # Basic-Machine-learing-and-Predicting-Car-Prices
-Using KNeighborsRegressor to predict car prices and to find error metrics (root mean squared errors) for different training and testing methods
+Using KNeighborsRegressor to predict car prices and to find error metrics (root mean squared errors) for different training and testing methods.
 K-Nearest Neighbors uses Eucidean distance to find the most simialr cases in the train dataset in order to make predictions on the test dataset.
 It uses k number of neighbors to do this.
 We specify what columns (test columns) we want to use to determine similarity to predict the target column, in this case price.
 In this proect we only use numerical characteristics for predctions.